 When starting a business or side hustle, a business rewards credit card can be a money-saving tool.
 However, to reach your entrepreneurial goals, it’s important to develop a smart strategy to ensure you are maximizing your rewards so that you can have the most impact.

 As a business owner or side hustler, your spending habits may be uniquely suited to earning credit card points, miles or cash back.
-For example, if your business requires you to fly regularly, you’re primed for earning miles on flights.
+For example, if your business requires you to fly regularly, you’re primed for earning miles for flights.
 Or, if you run a contracting business, you could be earning cash back on the building materials and supplies you buy.

 Why small-business owners should use rewards cards